Resources & Links

-We've gathered some helpful links.
+We've gathered some helpful info.
 Check back often as we expand these resources.

 BIKEALOT partners with BIKE INDEX to register every bike we sell for free as a service to our customers.
-BIKE INDEX is an awesome free international open source database of bikes and their serial numbers to help recover stolen bikes.
+Anyone can register their bike for free here.
+BIKE INDEX is an excellent international open source database of bikes and their serial numbers to help recover stolen bikes while protecting owners' privacy.
 We love their mission and encourage you to check them out.

 Yellow Bike Project is a non-profit 501(c)(3) organization that has been working since 1997 to get more bikes on the streets of Austin by operating community bike shops, teaching bike mechanics and maintenance, and acting as a local bike advocacy group.
 Their popular "earn-a-bike" program has empowered countless Austinites to learn the basics of bike maintenance and repair by volunteering with the Yellow Bike Project, in order to earn their very own bicycle.
 They also accept donations of bikes and parts, and they welcome anyone who wants to learn or help.
 Does it get any better than this?!

 The folks at Park Tool have a fantastic YouTube Channel with a whole library of videos on how to do anything from fixing a flat to adjusting derailleurs and shifting.
 We are happy to help you with major repairs and customizations, but we're also here to help empower Austin's cycling community to enjoy the art of bicycle maintenance at home.
 You can always shop with BIKEALOT for any tools or parts you may need.